12 Common Heater Problems & How to Fix Them

 If you’re unable to properly control your furnace, the problem most likely has to do with your thermostat.
 Again, make sure your thermostat is set to the correct temperature, then try replacing the batteries to see if that fixes the problem.
 If it doesn’t, reset the thermostat per your manufacturer’s instructions.

-If resetting doesn’t resolve the issue, check your home’s electric system for any tripped circuits that may be causing your thermostat to malfunction.
-And as a last resort, you can pop open your thermostat and examine the wiring to make sure it’s correct.
+If resetting doesn’t resolve the issue, as a last resort, you can pop open your thermostat and examine the wiring to make sure it’s correct.

 If none of these actions resolve your problem, you most likely need to buy a new thermostat.